 - Shady business.
 Three out of 10 influencers report being told by a brand NOT to disclose their material or business relationship with the brand.
 An influencer industry exec predicted that number is probably higher since those surveyed were likely hesitant to admit such deceit occurs in the industry.

 - The impact of #ad.
 During one presentation, marketers were assured that #ad as a disclosure is not really a turn-off to consumers, as long as it is clear the influencer genuinely likes the product.
 However, what was not clear was whether there were specific data to support this.

 - Welcome to the [third] party.
 It was interesting to learn more about the third-party platforms that connect brands with influencers and the role they play in ensuring proper disclosure.
 In response to one of my questions on clear and conspicuous disclosure on sponsored posts, a representative of one such third-party entity assured me that the company’s platform provides checkpoints to guarantee that a post does not get published without adequate disclosure.
 Thus another player is potentially thrown into the FTC’s crosshairs when such a system fails.

 National Advertising Division, New York City, Oct.
 2-3

 By TINA.org Staff Writer Jason Bagley

-At this conference, a crowd of mainly advertising attorneys listened in as lawyers from NAD and the FTC, as well as senior legal counsels at some of the largest companies in the world, discussed topics ranging from puffery to the proliferation of influencer marketing.
+At this conference, a crowd of mainly advertising attorneys listened in as lawyers from The National Advertising Division (NAD) is the advertising industry’s self-regulatory body administered by the Council of Better Business Bureaus. and the FTC, as well as senior legal counsels at some of the largest companies in the world, discussed topics ranging from puffery to the proliferation of influencer marketing.